Toxoplasma gondii: Formation of tissue cysts

-Following the initial period of infection characterized by tachyzoite proliferation throughout the body, pressure from the host's immune system causes T. gondii tachyzoites to convert into bradyzoites, the semidormant, slowly dividing cellular stage of the parasite.
+Following the initial period of infection characterized by tachyzoite proliferation throughout the body, pressure from the host's immune system causes T. gondii tachyzoites to convert into bradyzoites, the semi-dormant, slowly dividing cellular stage of the parasite.
 Inside host cells, clusters of these bradyzoites are known as tissue cysts.
 The cyst wall is formed by the parasitophorous vacuole membrane.
 Although bradyzoite-containing tissue cysts can form in virtually any organ, tissue cysts predominantly form and persist in the brain, the eyes, and striated muscle (including the heart).
 However, specific tissue tropisms can vary between intermediate host species; in pigs, the majority of tissue cysts are found in muscle tissue, whereas in mice, the majority of cysts are found in the brain.

-Cysts usually range in size between five and 50 µm in diameter, (with 50 µm being about two-thirds the width of the average human hair).
+Cysts usually range in size between five and 50 μm in diameter, (with 50 μm being about two-thirds the width of the average human hair).

 Consumption of tissue cysts in meat is one of the primary means of T. gondii infection, both for humans and for meat-eating, warm-blooded animals.
 Humans consume tissue cysts when eating raw or undercooked meat (particularly pork and lamb).
 Tissue cyst consumption is also the primary means by which cats are infected.

 An exhibit at the San Diego Natural History Museum states urban runoff with cat feces transports Toxoplasma gondii into the ocean, which can kill sea otters.

 Chronic infection

 Tissue cysts can be maintained in host tissue for the lifetime of the animal.
 However, the perpetual presence of cysts appears to be due to a periodic process of cyst rupturing and re-encysting, rather than a perpetual lifespan of individual cysts or bradyzoites.
 At any given time in a chronically infected host, a very small percentage of cysts are rupturing, although the exact cause of this tissue cyst rupture is, as of 2010, not yet known.

 Theoretically, T. gondii can be passed between intermediate hosts indefinitely via a cycle of consumption of tissue cysts in meat.
-However, the parasite's lifecycle begins and completes only when the parasite is passed to a feline host, the only host within which the parasite can again undergo sexual development and reproduction.
+However, the parasite's life cycle begins and completes only when the parasite is passed to a feline host, the only host within which the parasite can again undergo sexual development and reproduction.